mmorejon/microservices-docker-go-mongodb/README.md

 ## User Service

-This service returns information about the users of Cinema 3.
+This service returns information about the users of Cinema.

 **_Routes:_**